What are the criteria for referral?

-The scheme is for those in the community who feel that they need support.
-They may want to improve their health and mobility, or may feel
+The scheme is for those people in the community who feel that they need support.
+You may want to improve your overall health and mobility, or you may feel:

 - Socially isolated or looking for more social contact

 - Needing to find some practical support and information to improve their situation

 - Feeling worried, apprehensive or finding everyday life a challenge

 Using resources within the community will help you to benefit from meeting other people or taking part in a new activity.